These easy berry turnovers are simple to make and ready in under 30 minutes! Free of dairy and refined sugar, and vegan friendly too!

 These turnovers are kind of like a danish or a pie in pocket form.
 I filled these with a lightly sweetened berry filling, but feel free to use your favorite pie filling.
 Since puff pastry doesn’t need to bake too long, precooking the filling is essential as it doesn’t have enough time to fully cook inside the pastry.
 As you can tell, I was very generous with the filling too, as it practically exploded out of each pastry while cooking!
 Not sorry about it though, I love a generously filled turnover…just make sure to seal yours extra good!

 Mmm, just look at the flakey layers and fruit filling!
-These turnovers are very delicious and would be perfect to make for Mother’s Day this weekend!
-Scroll down for other Mother’s Day recipe ideas!
+These turnovers are very delicious and the perfect addition to your weekend breakfast or brunch!
+Enjoy!Print

 This site contains affiliate links.
 If you click on a link and purchase an item, I may receive a small commission on your purchase.
 It doesn’t affect the cost of the product at all and gives me the ability to pay for and maintain this blog.
 I never link to products I wouldn’t use myself.
 Thank you so much for your support!